Satsails/Satsails/README.md

+Here’s the updated section in proper markdown format:

+---

 # About Satsails

 Satsails is a self-custodial Bitcoin and Liquid Network platform that offers non-custodial atomic swaps across Bitcoin, Lightning, and Liquid.
 The philosophy of Satsails is to become a platform for everything and anything Bitcoin.
 Many more features are coming soon!